The Complete Guide to Buying Term Life Insurance: Key Insights and Expert Tips

 Advantages:

-• Flexibility – Choose the term length that best meets your needs.
+• Flexibility – Tailor term lengths to your needs.

 Disadvantages:

-• Expiration Risk – You may outlive the term of your policy.
+• Expiration Risk – You may outlive the policy term.

-• No Cash Value – You get nothing back when your term ends.
+• No Cash Value – No returns when the term ends.

 What Happens At The End of The Term?